 Infectious Causes of Abortions

 There are many potential causes of abortions in small ruminants, but infectious diseases are the main culprits.
 Many of these diseases are transmissible to humans (particularly pregnant women), so precautions should be taken when handling animals, especially those that are giving birth and/or appear ill.
 Wear protective clothing and gloves and dispose of contaminated materials and bedding carefully; wash hands thoroughly.
 Do not consume unpasteurized dairy products.

-Prevent enzootic abortion by keeping a closed herd/flock or purchasing only maiden females; administering specific antibiotics before kidding/lambing based on veterinary recommendations; isolating aborting dams; removing aborted tissues and disinfecting areas where abortions have occurred; and vaccinating pregnant dams before kidding/lambing annually.
+Prevent enzootic abortion by keeping a closed flock or purchasing only maiden females; administering specific antibiotics before lambing based on veterinary recommendations; isolating aborting ewes; removing aborted tissues and disinfecting areas where abortions have occurred; and vaccinating pregnant ewes before annual lambing.

 For goats, the above is applicable with the following additions: abortions are generally late term but can occur at any point during gestation; abortions may occur along with pneumonia, conjunctivitis, retained placentas and arthritis; goats that abort are probably immune for life but their ability to shed the organism is unknown; and there is no vaccine approved for use in goats.